SebastianBocquet/MiraTitanHMFemulator/docs/index.rst

 ..
-MiraTitanUniverseHMFemulator documentation master file, created by sphinx-quickstart on Mon Dec  2 20:20:48 2019.
+MiraTitanHMFemulator documentation master file, created by sphinx-quickstart on Mon Dec  2 20:20:48 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the MiraTitanUniverseHMFemulator documentation!
+Welcome to the MiraTitanHMFemulator documentation!
 ==========================================================

-This package provides the emulator for the halo mass function (HMF) from the *Mira-Titan Universe* suite of cosmological N-body simulations.
+This package provides an emulator for the halo mass function (HMF) from the *Mira-Titan Universe* suite of cosmological N-body simulations.

 .. toctree::